Promotion

 About the Author

 Historian Nigel Hamilton is a New York Times best-selling biographer of General Bernard “Monty” Montgomery, President John F. Kennedy, President Bill Clinton, and President Franklin Delano Roosevelt, among other subjects.
 He has won multiple awards, including the Whitbread Prize and the Templer Medal for Military History.
-The first volume of his FDR a War trilogy, The Mantle of Command, was longlisted for the National Book Award.
+The first volume of his FDR at War trilogy, The Mantle of Command, was longlisted for the National Book Award.
 He is a senior fellow at the McCormack Graduate School, University of Massachusetts Boston, and splits his time between Boston, Massachusetts, and New Orleans, Louisiana.

 Learn more about this author